aemassa/js-fundamentals-08-solo-assessment/README.md

 What would be the output?
 Explain your answer.

-The output would be "sushi is tasty" because we set howMuchILikeSushi equal to 2, and 2 is greater than 0.
+The output would be "sushi is tasty" because we set howMuchILikeSushi equal to 2, and 2 is greater than 0. x is still undefined.

 ## Question 7